Transformation Consistent Self-ensembling Model for Semi-supervised Medical Image Segmentation: Abstract

 \section{Abstract}

-Deep convolutional neural networks have achieved remarkable progress on a variety of medical image computing tasks.
-A common problem when applying supervised deep learning methods to medical images is the lack of labeled data, which is very expensive and time-consuming to be collected.
-In this paper, we present a novel semi-supervised method for medical image segmentation, where the network is optimized by the weighted combination of a common supervised loss for labeled inputs only and a regularization loss for both labeled and unlabeled data.
-To utilize the unlabeled data, our method encourages the consistent predictions of the network-in-training for the same input under different regularizations.
-With the aim of semi-supervised segmentation tasks, we introduce a transformation consistent strategy in our self-ensembling model to enhance the regularization effect for pixel-level predictions.
-We have extensively validated the proposed semi-supervised method on three typical yet challenging medical image segmentation tasks: (i) skin lesion segmentation from dermoscopy images on International Skin Imaging Collaboration (ISIC) 2017 dataset, (ii) optic disc segmentation from fundus images on Retinal Fundus Glaucoma Challenge (REFUGE) dataset, and (iii) liver segmentation from volumetric CT scans on Liver Tumor Segmentation Challenge (LiTS) dataset.
-Compared to the state-of-the-arts, our proposed method shows superior segmentation performance on challenging 2D/3D medical images, demonstrating the effectiveness of our semi-supervised method for medical image segmentation.
+\reviseagain{A common shortfall of supervised deep learning for medical imaging is the lack of labeled data, which is often expensive and time-consuming to collect.
+This paper presents a new semi-supervised method for medical image segmentation, where the network is optimized by a weighted combination of a common supervised loss only for the labeled inputs} and a regularization loss for both the labeled and unlabeled data.
+To utilize the unlabeled data, our method encourages consistent predictions of the network-in-training for the same input under different perturbations. \reviseagain{With the semi-supervised segmentation tasks}, we introduce a transformation-consistent strategy in the self-ensembling model to enhance the regularization effect for pixel-level predictions.
+To further improve the regularization effects, \reviseagain{we extend the transformation in a more generalized form including scaling and optimize the consistency loss with a teacher model, which is an averaging of the student model weights.} We extensively validated the proposed semi-supervised method on three typical yet challenging medical image segmentation tasks: (i) \reviseagain{skin lesion segmentation from dermoscopy images in the International Skin Imaging Collaboration (ISIC) 2017 dataset,} (ii) optic disc segmentation from fundus images in the Retinal Fundus Glaucoma Challenge (REFUGE) dataset, and (iii) liver segmentation from volumetric CT scans in the Liver Tumor Segmentation Challenge (LiTS) dataset. \reviseagain{Compared to state-of-the-art, our method shows superior performance on the challenging 2D/3D medical images, demonstrating the effectiveness of our semi-supervised method for medical image segmentation.}